COLLECTED EDITION OF AN ESSAY BY JUSTIN ALEXANDER

 There are two reasons for this:

 First, getting the players to make the deductions they’re supposed to make is hard enough.
 Throwing in a red herring just makes it all the harder.
 More importantly, however, once the players have reached a conclusion they’ll tend to latch onto it.
 It can be extremely difficult to convince them to let it go and re-assess the evidence.
 (One of the ways to make a red herring work is to make sure that there will be an absolutely incontrovertible refutation of it: For example, the murders continue even after the PCs arrest a suspect.
-Unfortunately, what your concept of an “incontrovertible refutation” may hold just as much water as your concept of a “really obvious clue that cannot be missed.)
+Unfortunately, your concept of an “incontrovertible refutation” may hold just as much water as your concept of a “really obvious clue that cannot be missed.)

 Second, there’s really no need for you to make up a red herring: The players are almost certainly going to take care of it for you.
 If you fill your adventure with nothing but clues pointing conclusively and decisively at the real killer, I can virtually guarantee you that the players will become suspicious of at least three other people before they figure out who’s really behind it all.
 They will become very attached to these suspicions and begin weaving complicated theories explaining how the evidence they have fits the suspect they want.